A Novel XAI-Enhanced Quantum Adversarial Networks for Velocity Dispersion Modeling in MaNGA Galaxies: System Model

-Fig.~\ref {LDAPlot} presents a clear two-dimensional LDA projection of the dataset, where logsigmae is discretized into three classes—low, medium, and high—using quantile-based categorization.
-Each point, colored according to its class, demonstrates distinct clustering in the reduced space, highlighting the strong discriminative capability of the selected features and underscoring the model's effectiveness in distinguishing between different levels of logsigmae.
+Fig.~\ref{LDAPlot} presents a clear two-dimensional LDA projection of the dataset, where logsigmae is discretized into three classes: low, medium, and high, using quantile-based categorization.
+Each point, colored by class, shows distinct clustering in the reduced space, highlighting the strong discriminative power of the selected features and underscoring the model's effectiveness in distinguishing among different levels of logsigmae.

 In the feature engineering phase, the goal is to transform raw data into a more interpretable and practical format for training machine learning models.
-The process begins with feature selection, utilizing visualizations such as LDA plots and Random Forest feature importance plots to pinpoint key predictors.
+The process begins with feature selection, using visualizations such as LDA plots and Random Forest feature-importance plots to identify key predictors.
 The generation of interaction follows these features to capture relationships among variables, culminating in the definition of the predictor set ($X$) and the target variable ($y$).
-This study's target variable $y$ is logsigmae, representing the galaxy’s velocity dispersion—a critical parameter for understanding galaxies' kinematic properties and dynamical state.
-Notably, it was found that retaining all eight features and applying PCA to reduce them to 4 components (suitable for a 4-qubit system) was considerably more effective than selecting only the top 4 most important features or using quantum annealing for dimensionality reduction, thereby enhancing the model's performance.
+This study's target variable, $y$, is logsigmae, representing the galaxy’s velocity dispersion, a critical parameter for understanding galaxies' kinematic properties and dynamical states.
+Notably, retaining all eight features and applying PCA to reduce them to 4 components (suitable for a 4-qubit system) was considerably more effective than selecting only the top 4 most important features or using quantum annealing for dimensionality reduction, thereby improving the model's performance.